This article discusses the best things to do in Ventura, California. Find everything you need to spend an unforgettable weekend in the city.

 Ventura is located about 65 miles (105 km) north of Los Angeles and 27 miles (43 km) from Santa Barbara.
 The nearest international airport is located in Los Angeles.

-For more detailed information about Ventura, go to the Visitor’s Center in Downtown (101 South California Street).
+For more detailed information about Ventura, go to the Visitor’s Center Downtown.
+The exact address of the visitor’s center is 101 South California Street.
 To this date, it is the most complete and biggest (way bigger than my apartment) visitor’s center I have seen.
-It contains detailed information about the city, the surrounding areas, the Central Coast and even place like Yosemite National Park.
+It contains detailed information about the city, the surrounding areas, the Central Coast, and even place like Yosemite National Park.

 Fact: The city is known as Ventura but its official name is San Buenaventura (city of good fortune).